 - MSc Psychology (Conversion): 9 February 2018.

-- MLitt Terrorism and Political Violence (Residential and Distance Learning): Extended to 2 May 2018 (this deadline has been extended from the original 30 April deadline).
+- MLitt Terrorism and Political Violence (Residential and Distance Learning): 2 May 2018 (this deadline has been extended from the original 30 April deadline).

 Decisions normally take around four to six weeks once all supporting documents and references have been received and the application is complete with the exception of the MSc Psychology (Conversion) and MSc Marine Mammal Science when decisions will be sent out after the closing date.